Input-Feedforward-Passivity-Based Distributed Optimization Over Jointly Connected Balanced Digraphs: Introduction

-In this paper, we investigate the distributed optimization problem via input feedforward passivity. {First, we propose an IFP-based distributed algorithm which is interpreted as output feedback interconnections of a group of IFP systems.
-Based on this IFP framework, we study the distributed algorithm over directed and UJSC weight-balanced topologies and derive convergence conditions of a suitable coupling gain for the IFP-based algorithm.
-Second, we propose a novel distributed derivative feedback algorithm based on the passivation of IFP systems.} While most works on directed topologies in the literature require the knowledge of the smallest nonzero eigenvalue of the graph Laplacian \cite{kia2015distributed,gharesifard2014distributed,deng2017distributed,zhu2018continuous}, we show that the derivative feedback algorithm is {fully distributed, namely, it is robust against randomly changing weight-balanced digraphs with any positive coupling gain and without knowing any graph information.
-In other words, the derivative feedback algorithm is applicable for gossip-like balanced digraphs \cite{zhang2018distributed}, reducing communication costs.} Moreover, the passivation also provides an insight into how the widely used derivative feedback affects the system's properties.
-The challenges in our work lie in the construction of a group of verifiable nonlinear IFP systems that solve the distributed optimization problem, the design of the {fully distributed} algorithm, and the convergence analysis of the proposed algorithms.
+In this paper, we investigate the distributed optimization problem via input feedforward passivity.
+First, we propose an IFP-based distributed algorithm whose error system is decomposed into a group of individual IFP systems that interact with each other using output feedback information.
+Based on this IFP framework, we study the distributed algorithm over directed and UJSC weight-balanced topologies and derive convergence conditions of a suitable coupling gain for the algorithm.
+We also show that this IFP-based algorithm converges exponentially when the graph is strongly connected.
+Second, we propose a novel distributed derivative feedback algorithm based on the passivation of IFP systems.
+While most works on directed topologies in the literature require knowledge of eigenvalues of the graph Laplacian \cite{kia2015distributed,gharesifard2014distributed,deng2017distributed,zhu2018continuous}, we show that the derivative feedback algorithm is fully distributed, namely, it is robust against randomly changing weight-balanced digraphs with any positive coupling gain and without knowing any global information.
+In other words, the derivative feedback algorithm is applicable over gossip-like balanced digraphs \cite{zhang2018distributed}, reducing communication costs.
+It is worth mentioning that \cite{li2017distributed} develops a fully distributed adaptive algorithm.
+However, it does not apply to switching or UJSC topologies.
+The challenges in our work lie in the construction of a group of verifiable nonlinear IFP systems that solves the distributed optimization problem, the design of the fully distributed algorithm, and the convergence analysis of the proposed algorithms.

+Moreover, our analytical method differs from most works from the literature in that we first characterize passivity from single-agent level, and then address the stability based on the output feedback interconnection model of these agents over networks.
+This method compares favorably to some other works \cite{gharesifard2014distributed,kia2015distributed,deng2017distributed} since it bypasses coordinate transformation and preserves network structures in convergence analysis.
+Besides, it also allows potential applications of mature passivity-based techniques in the study of network issues arising in distributed optimization.